 More ways to banish bacne

 Just remember that on top of using this spray, you should also look to see if your daily habits could be exacerbating the problem.
 Acne has a lot of different causes, but clean eating can go a long way toward healing your skin.
-Stay away from common allergens like refined grains, milk, and junk food.
+Avoid inflammatory foods like refined grains, milk, and junk food.
 Then do everything you can to keep skin clean and bacteria at bay, like:

 - Ditching backpacks, purses and anything else that might irritate your back and swap them out for something more comfortable.